TomasMiskov/irina-web/index.md

 <img class="profile-picture" src="assets/images/irina-eu-flag.png">

 Hi, I'm Irina!
-I'm a researcher and (almost) lawyer working at the intersection of human rights, EU policy, and anti-trafficking work.
+I'm a researcher working at the intersection of human rights, EU policy, and anti-trafficking work.
 Currently based in Brussels, I'm doing a Bluebook Traineeship at the **European Commission**.
 Previously, I spent 2 years at **La Strada International** as a researcher.

 I have an interdisciplinary academic background: starting with European Studies (with a heavy dose of EU law), and continuing with a Master's in Public International Law.
 Somewhere along the way I also picked up a Bachelor's in Psychology because understanding *why* people do what they do felt just as important as understanding the rules they're supposed to follow.
 All three at the **University of Amsterdam**.